DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 This plugin name is stored in the application database, so once there are cohorts or data features that use this selector, you can't change the plugin names.

+The plugin can either be one of the core plugins (e.g. core/attribute, all possibilities are listed [here](#szcoreplugin), or a dataset-specific plugin (e.g. sd/biovu).

 ### SZCriteriaSelector.pluginConfig
 **required** String